tech-cow/wolfcoin/README.md

 ## External Libraries

-Third Party library are used in this project
+Third Party libraries are used in this project

 | Package           |   Description |
 | ------------- |:-------------:|